noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - a little boy son of billionaires from genoa grandson of an industrial entrepreneur of the early twentieth century, a useless man who uses the trafficking network to maintain the legally acquired wealth for his grandfather's part.
 With stupid insinuations he assumes that since I do not have access to the same network he maintains an almost genoflex position in front of him.
 Imbecile what the world commands is democracy.

+- A girl from Puglia speaking about my kidnapping and torturing saying that simply I've done a figure of shit.
+Why she is saying that?
+Because in the panoptic jail others people that are victim of, tortured who tortures, people see mafia victims being tortured in the post modern tv.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)